Will3am13/Robot_Vision_System/Final_Paper.md

 | Community Support | 0.10 | 9 | 8 | 7 | 7 |
 | **Total Score** | 1.00 | **8.55** | **8.30** | **7.18** | **7.50** |

 Based on this analysis, the Raspberry Pi 4 emerged as the optimal system controller with the highest overall score of 8.55.
-It satisfies the customer requirement for "cost-effectiveness" while delivering sufficient processing power for real-time performance.
+It satisfies the customer's requirement for "cost-effectiveness" while delivering sufficient processing power for real-time performance.
 Its extensive I/O options support integration with both camera systems and the robotic arm, vital for achieving the "accurate robotic manipulation" requirement.
-The robust community support enables rapid development and troubleshooting, addressing the "reliability" requirement, while its cost efficiency allowed allocation of budget to other critical components.
+The robust community support enables rapid development and troubleshooting, addressing the "reliability" requirement, while its cost efficiency allows allocation of budget to other critical components.

 ### AI Algorithm Selection

-To identify the optimal algorithms for our vision system, we conducted a pairwise comparison of critical criteria shown in Table 9.
+To identify the optimal algorithms for our vision system, we conducted a pairwise comparison of critical criteria shown in Table 11.

 **Table 11: Pairwise Comparison Matrix for AI Algorithm Selection**